 Families and communities are indispensable resources for mothers in the education of infant and young child feeding.
 Evidence has shown that mother-to-mother support groups, peer counsellors, and community-based workers can be very effective in helping mothers to initiate exclusive breastfeeding and sustain breastfeeding for up to two years or beyond.

 In New Zealand around 80 percent of babies are exclusively breastfed on discharge from baby-friendly hospitals.
 However this percentage drops significantly to 49 percent six weeks after birth, and then a low of 16.7 percent at six months.
-Globally, less than 40 percent of infants aged under six months are exclusively breastfed.

 The Baby Friendly Community Initiative (BFCI) plays an important role in creating supportive breastfeeding services in the community, just as BFHI has in maternity services.

 The BFCI aims to protect, promote and support breastfeeding for healthy mothers and babies through the implementation of best practice standards of care which are based on current scientific evidence, and set guidelines.
 The BFCI programme includes a broader focus on: